Where to Find Other Information

 Battle to Save the Earth's Climate.
 Washington, DC: National Geographic.

-Sörlin, Sverker, and Melissa Lane, 2018.
-“Historicizing Climate Change—Engaging New Approaches to Climate and History (Special Issue on Climate Change in History and Politics ).
+Sörlin, Sverker, and Melissa Lane.
+2018.
+“Historicizing Climate Change — Engaging New Approaches to Climate and History."
 Climatic Change 151, Issue 1.

 Stevens, William K. 1999.
 The Change in the Weather: People, Weather